gregorias/karabiner.ts-greg-mods/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I am using the newest Karabiner-elements.
 - [ ] I am using the newest Karabiner.ts.
 - [ ] I am using the newest Karabiner.ts-greg-mods.
-- [ ] I have tried to minimize the config to reasonably ensure the issue is with Greg Mods.
+- [ ] I have tried to minimize the config to ensure the issue is with Greg Mods.

 ## Bug description